SolarFramework/Tools/README.md

 # Tools
-Provide a set of tools dedicated to SolAR
+Provide a set of tools dedicated to SolAR. have a look to binaries in release to have an overview of these tools.